Topological surface Fermi arcs in the magnetic Weyl semimetal Co$_3$Sn$_2$S$_2$: Results

 \section{Results}

 Co$_3$Sn$_2$S$_2$ and Co$_3$Sn$_2$Se$_2$ exhibit a rhombohedral lattice structure with the space group $R\bar{3}m$ (No. 166)~\cite{Sakai_2013,Weihrich_2015}, which has an inversion center, triple rotation axis and three mirror planes.
+The experimental lattice parameters of Co$_3$Sn$_2$S$_2$ (Co$_3$Sn$_2$Se$_2$) are a = 5.3757 $\AA$ (5.5635 $\AA$ ) and $\alpha$ = ${59.91647}^{\circ}$ (${58.33}^{\circ}$).
+The Wyckoff site of atoms are Co [1/2, 0, 0], Sn1 [0, 0, 0], Sn2 [0.5, 0.5, 0.5] and S (Se) [n, n, n], where n = 0.2826 for S and n = 0.2864 for Se.
 It can be viewed as a quasi-two-dimensional (2D) lattice stacked along the $z$-direction of the Cartesian coordinate system, as shown in Fig.~\ref{fig:lattice}(a).
-The magnetic Co atoms form a Kagome lattice in the $xy$-plane with their magnetic moments aligned along the $z$-direction, while the Sn atoms assume the central positions of the hexagonal lattice structure.
-These Kagome lattice layers are sandwiched between neighboring S or Se layers, and connected to each other through another Sn layer in the $z$-direction.
+The magnetic Co atoms form a Kagome lattice in the $xy$-plane with their magnetic momentum aligned along the $z$-direction as shown in Fig.~\ref{fig:lattice}(b), while the Sn atoms assume the central positions of the hexagonal lattice structure.
+These Kagome lattice layers are sandwiched between neighbouring S or Se layers, and connected to each other through another Sn layer in the $z$-direction.
+So far, it is only known that Co$_3$Sn$_2$S$_2$ presents a net moment along $z$-direction.
+Moreover, there are also some possibilities that each Co has a local in plane ($x-y$ plane) component.
+We have checked some possible magnetic structures with local momenta rotating in the plane constructed by $z$-axis and Co-S bonding, and the $z$ component of the local momenta along the positive direction.
+The comparison of them is given in Fig.~\ref{fig:mag}, from which we can see that the total energy increases along with the increasing of the angle between the local moments and $z$ axis.
+Though there might be some other possibilities of the magnetic structure, we found that the existence of Weyl points and anomalous Hall effect are robust as long as the net magnetic moment is along $z$.